 With SSO, you can collect information about user resources (resources that can be uniquely defined by a user) and system resources (performance information, statistics, and operational information) of network devices and various server products that support SNMP and the OS (Windows or Linux), and monitor those resources in real time.
-For example, you can monitor an incident that was issued when the CPU utilization exceeded 90%.
+For example, you can monitor an incident that was issued when the NIC interface utilization rate exceeds 90%.